-A final biological assessment, consultation and clearance with the Nevada Division of Wildlife and US Fish and Wildlife Service will need to occur once funding has been secured and a final schedule has been developed.
+A final biological assessment, consultation and clearance with the Nevada Division of Wildlife and US Fish and Wildlife Service is currently under way.
 This consultation will include discussion on the treatment of the proposed wildlife crossings for both large bridge structures and smaller culvert/RCB crossings.

 As part of the Environmental Impact Statement, an overlook vista was identified as part of the Record of Decision.
 The preliminary location identified the vista be located at the summit of the Eldorado Ridge.
 Several concerns with this location include vehicles exiting and entering from the vista into mainline traffic, pedestrian conflicts and additional excavation required.
 One alternative location recommended for further investigation is a vista overlook on the Eldorado Ridge within Boulder City boundaries, near mainline station 745+00.This would allow for the vista to be located on shallower grades, require less excavation and provide additional funding resources such the Southern Nevada Public Land Management Act funds.